-- The student has an obligation to self-identify that he or she has a disability/impairment and that he or she needs accommodation. - A student must submit a Request for Academic Accommodations form to the Academic & Disabilities Resources Coordinator of the Kinkel Center for Student Success, Advising, and Engagement who serves as the Fontbonne University Section 504/ADA Coordinator.
-The Kinkel Center is located on the third floor of Ryan Hall.
-The student requesting an academic accommodation or support service must submit a new form each year if he or she is requesting an accommodation or support service related to his or her class work. - The student must submit reasonable, appropriate, and verifiable documentation that complies with Section 504 of the Rehabilitation Act and Title III of the Americans with Disabilities Act.
+- The student has an obligation to self-identify that he or she has a disability and that he or she needs accommodation. - A student must submit a Request for Academic Accommodations form to the Director of the Kinkel Center for Academic Resources who serves as the Fontbonne University Section 504/ADA Coordinator.
+The Kinkel Center is located on the second floor of the Library.
+Any request for an academic accommodation or a support service must provide the specific instructors' names for notification of the academic accommodation, as well as the student's signature.
+Because students' instructors change each semester, the student requesting an academic accommodation or support service must submit a new form each semester if he or she is requesting an accommodation or support service related to his or her class work. - The student must submit reasonable, appropriate, and verifiable documentation that complies with Section 504 of the Rehabilitation Act and Title III of the Americans with Disabilities Act.
 The University will request documentation for the purpose of establishing a disability in order to help the University work interactively with the student to identify appropriate accommodations or services.
 The focus will be whether the documentation adequately establishes the existence of a current disability and the individualized need for an academic accommodation or service.
 It is expected that the student will submit documentation at the time of the request, but, when necessary, a grace period of 30 days will allow students to present documentation unless extenuating circumstances exist and additional time is needed. - The documentation required by Fontbonne University will vary according to the type of disability.
 For instance, an attending physician usually documents health impairments.
-Hearing impairments should be documented by an audiogram administered by a licensed and certified audiologist.
-If it is necessary for the University to confer with the health care provider(s) or other professional(s) to determine the reasonable, appropriate accommodation, a release will be requested from the student. - To insure that Fontbonne University is able to provide the appropriate academic accommodation or support service, the student must provide Fontbonne with reasonable notice of his or her need for the academic accommodation or support service.
+Hearing impairments should be documented by an audiogram administered by a licensed and certified

+- audiologist.
+If it is necessary for the University to confer with the health care provider(s) or other professional(s) to determine the reasonable, appropriate accommodation, a release will be requested from the student. - To ensure that Fontbonne University is able to provide the appropriate academic accommodation or support service, the student must provide Fontbonne with reasonable notice of his or her need for the academic accommodation or support service.
 Some requests may take several weeks to process, such as books in an alternative format or specific electronic devices necessary for learning.
-The Academic & Disabilities Resources Coordinator of the Kinkel Center for Student Success, Advising, and Engagement will notify instructors via email of academic accommodations at least one week prior to the scheduled first day of class for the semester.
-Therefore, students should submit a request for academic accommodations to the Academic & Disabilities Resources Coordinator, along with any supporting documentation, at least 30 days before the semester begins or as soon as reasonably possible.
+The Director of The Kinkel Center for Academic Resources (Director) will notify instructors via email of academic accommodations at least two weeks prior to the scheduled first day of class for the semester.
+Therefore, students should submit a request for academic accommodations to the Director, along with any supporting documentation, at least 30 days before the semester begins or as soon as reasonably possible.